 Manny Machado, son of the restaurant’s founder, Fernando Machado, tells Eater that the restaurant is in ongoing litigation that involves the rights to its name and trademark, but that he could not provide further detail at the moment.

-Asked about the possibility of the restaurant switching hands and re-opening under new ownership, Machado says that if his family isn’t involved, then it isn’t really Romados.
+Asked about the possibility of the restaurant switching hands and reopening under new ownership, Machado says that if his family isn’t involved, then it isn’t really Romados.
 “You can call it whatever you want, but if we’re not part of it in some way, then it isn’t really that.”

 Romados has been closed to the public since December 31, 2020, for what many believed to be a pandemic-spawned hiatus.
-But now that the city’s restaurants have reopened, it seems the pivotal chicken destination won’t be joining them, and that diners have unwittingly had their last flour-dusted bun filled with spicy morsels of finely roasted bird from the restaurant.
+But now that the city’s restaurants have reopened, it seems the pivotal chicken destination won’t be joining them, and diners have unwittingly had their last flour-dusted bun filled with spicy morsels of finely roasted bird from the restaurant.

 Founded by Fernando Machado in 1994, Romados has amassed an exceedingly loyal following — and an ever-constant flow of tourists making the pilgrimage to the Plateau institution — over its 27 years.
-Initially intended to serve a wide array of traditional Portuguese dishes, the restaurant eventually honed in on its chicken, and in 2009 enlarged its kitchen to churn out even more charcoal-grilled bird — sometimes up to 600 a day — with its spiced fries and flakey pasteis de nata (custard tarts) becoming staples in their own right.
+Initially intended to serve a wide array of traditional Portuguese dishes, the restaurant eventually honed in on its chicken, and in 2009, enlarged its kitchen to churn out even more charcoal-grilled birds — sometimes up to 600 a day — with its spiced fries and flakey pasteis de nata (custard tarts) becoming staples in their own right.

-In 2013, Manny, took over the operation from his father as general manager, and in 2019, the restaurant expanded to open a bustling stall in Eaton Centre food hall Time Out Market, which was forced to close in October 2020 due to coronavirus safety measures.
+In 2013, Manny took over the operation from his father as general manager, and in 2019, the restaurant expanded to open a bustling stall in Eaton Centre food hall Time Out Market, which was forced to close in October 2020 due to coronavirus safety measures.
 A project further east on Rachel Street, destined to house an expanded kitchen operation, was also in the works, but never came to fruition.